English | Español | 中国人 | Tiếng Việt | 한국인

-What is the RTP?
+What is the Regional Transportation Plan (RTP)?

 As the federally designated Metropolitan Planning Organization (MPO), H-GAC must develop and update a Regional Transportation Plan (RTP).
 This plan helps guide major transportation projects for the next 20 years or more.